Ying-Ping/Ying-Ping/README.md

-Hi there, I'm Ying-Ping! 👋
+Hi there, I'm Jing-Ping! 👋
 Welcome to my GitHub profile!
 I'm passionate about blockchain technology, smart contract development, and decentralized applications.
 Here you'll find a collection of my projects, contributions, and experiments in the world of blockchain.

 About Me